-In this module you will develop the building blocks of successful project management.
-Topics include project selection, feasibility, whole life costing and sustainability; the impact of risk, quality and people; effective monitoring and control to ensure successful delivery; and the use of project management software.
-You will undertake an extensive case study/business game to develop your skills in team working and decision making.
+Develop the building blocks of successful project management.
+Study topics such as project selection, feasibility, whole life costing and sustainability; the impact of risk, quality and people; effective monitoring and control to ensure successful delivery; and the use of project management software.
+Undertake an extensive case study/business game to develop your skills in team working and decision making.

 - Project Delivery and International Project Management (30 credits)

 Consider some of the issues facing project managers who must efficiently and effectively oversee the delivery of projects, to include consideration of a range of international contexts.